COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Stage IV is divided into stages IVA, IVB, and IVC as follows:

-Minor salivary gland cancers are staged according to where they were first found in the body.
+Minor salivary gland (small salivary glands lining parts of the mouth, nose, and larynx) cancers are staged according to where they were first formed, such as the oral cavity or sinuses.

 Recurrent salivary gland cancer is cancer that has recurred (come back) after it has been treated.
 Recurrent salivary gland cancer may come back in the salivary glands or in other parts of the body.